Professor Susan Luckman

 Bachelor of Arts - Degree with Honours (University of Melbourne)

-Cultural Work and Work/Life Balance: Career Trajectories and Stage of Life in Creative Employment
+Cultural Work and the Work-Life Interface: Career Trajectories and Stage of Life in Creative Employment

 ARC Linkage Project: Creative Tropical City: Mapping Darwin's Creative Industries

-Luckman, Susan (under contract), Craft and the Creative Economy, Palgrave Macmillan, Basingstoke and New York.
+Luckman, Susan 2015, Craft and the Creative Economy, Palgrave Macmillan, Basingstoke and New York.
+Click here for further details

 Bloustien, Gerry, Margaret Peters and Susan Luckman eds 2008, Sonic Synergies: Music, Technology, Community and Identity, Ashgate, Hampshire.